ricealexander/data-helpers/README.md

 ] */
 ```

-The array syntax for multiple arguments is optional.
-It's also fine to pass the sorting conditions as multiple arguments:
+You can use multiple string arguments as well:

 ```javascript
 cashBackCards.sort(by('>rating', '<name'))